yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 Thus, in the end, there will be 1,106,250 shares total and your company's post-money valuation will be $4,425,000.
 Got the math?

-My shares will have exacty the same
+My shares will have exactly the same
 "rights, privileges, preferences and restrictions" as the shares you gave to the investor.
 And I won't have an option to negotiate.
 I will just receive them and accept.